-Description This command changes the backspace character used by the shell between the default value of use the alternate backspace character (DEL).
+Description This command changes the backspace character used by the shell between the default value of mode Specify 0 to use the standard backspace character (BACKSPACE).
+Specify 1 to use the alternate backspace character (DEL).
 This operand is optional.

 BACKSPACE (hex 08) and an alternate value of DEL (hex 7F).